Case Manager III – Rapid Rehousing

 Our Rapid Rehousing (RRH) Programs provide services to assist individuals and families who are experiencing or at imminent risk of homelessness quickly obtain and sustain housing.
 This program primarily serves participants a mid-lower level of acuity and works to rehouse clients in sustainable housing within a specific timeframe by providing move-in and temporary rent assistance.

 WHAT IS A CASE MANAGER?

-As part of our RRH Program, Case Managers provide outreach, linkage, and retention services to individuals experiencing homelessness alongside a team of other case managers, housing locators, and community providers.
-Responsibilities of the Case Manager include:
+Case Managers are at the heart of our work at PATH.
+They provide outreach, linkage, and retention services to individuals experiencing homelessness alongside a team of other case managers, housing locators, and community providers.
+Responsibilities include: